 Pros

 • Existing customers.
-An existing business comes with an existing customer base, so you don’t have to spend as much time testing your product or service and generating leads.
-Instead, you can focus on growing the existing customer base or market share.
+An existing business comes with an existing customer base, so you don’t have to spend as much time testing your product or generating leads.
+Instead, you can focus on growing the existing customer base and market share.

 • Easier to get financing.
-It’s often easier to get funds to buy an existing business than to get startup financing.
-This is because an established business already has a proven track record and assets that can be used as collateral.
+It’s often easier to get funds to buy an existing business than to get startup financing because an established business already has a proven track record, a successful business plan and assets that can be used as collateral.

 • Better survival rate.
-Many new businesses fail in their first few years in business.
-According to a study published in “Industrial and Corporate Change,” business takeovers have a higher survival rate than new venture startups.
+Many new businesses fail in their first few years.
+Business takeovers tend to have a higher survival rate than new venture startups.

-• Reduce startup time.
-While buying a business involves significant upfront costs, you can start turning a profit much faster because you don’t need to spend time purchasing inventory, finding suppliers, hiring employees or other tasks common to a new business venture.
+• Reduced startup time.
+While buying a business involves significant upfront costs, you can start turning a profit much faster because you don’t need to spend time purchasing inventory, finding suppliers or hiring employees.

 • Existing cash flow.
-Because an existing business has an existing customer base and its operational processes and staffing are in place, you can start generating cash flow on day one.
-In contrast, when you start a new business, it can take months or even years to turn a profit.
+An existing business has an existing customer base, and its operational processes and staffing are already in place.
+This means you can start generating cash flow on day one — new businesses can take months or even years to turn a profit.

-• Established brand.Another pro to buying an existing business is its established brand and market presence.
+• Established brand and market presence.
 This can save you significant time, money and energy that you would otherwise spend trying to grow your brand and draw customers’ attention to your products or services.

 Cons